-- Flat Nylon or Leather Collar.
-Other than walking the dog into and out of the building, please do not use Halti Head Collars, Gentle Leaders or Easy Walk Harnesses as one of the goals of this training is to get your dog working freely and independently.
+- Flat Nylon or Leather Collar/Harness.
+Other than walking the dog into and out of the building, please do not use prong collars, Halti Head Collars, Gentle Leaders or Easy Walk Harnesses as one of the goals of this training is to get your dog working freely and independently.
 While there is a place for these pieces of equipment, they tend to restrict the dog, both mentally and physically.
 So, they are not appropriate to use while the dog is working.
+Please select a flat nylon or leather collar for your dog that you will only use when training your dog.
 A normal, well-fitted harness also is acceptable to use.

-- Water.
-Please don’t forget to bring water for your dog.
+- Please do not forget to bring water for your dog.

-- Small Bait Bag: You will wear this bag from the start of classes and you will supplement the dog’s reward from your Bait Bag.
+- Small Bait Bag: You will wear this bag from the start of classes and you will supplement the dog’s reward from your Bait Bag in later classes.

 - Motivated Dog.
 Again, since we are building your dog’s desire to hunt, it is ALSO VERY important that your dog is hungry when he comes to class and that he is not tired.
 A dog that is “full” is not a dog that will want to work.
 It will not hurt your dog to not feed it breakfast on the day you come to class and CERTAINLY don’t feed it dinner before trying to train.
 Similarly, a dog that is tired is not a dog that will want to work.
 So, please don’t take your dog on a long walk or play ball with it on the days you come to class.
 We want a dog that wants to work!
 So, keep your dog hungry and energized on the days you come to class and learning will go much faster!

-- Boxes.
-After the first class, you will need to purchase 10 boxes that have a lid that can cover the entire top of the botton portion of the box.
+- After the first class, you will need to purchase 10 boxes for training at home.
+The box should have a lid that can cover the entire top of the bottom portion of the box.
 Staples’ white Mailing Boxes works perfectly but any set of identical boxes with lids will work!
-The size I like is the 12 1/8 x 9 1/4 x 4 inch Mailing Box but, if you have a small dog, the 11 1/8 x 8 7/8 x 2 1/2 inch Mailing Boxes work fine as well.
-However, you will need smaller metal bowls to work with this smaller sized box
+The link for the boxes we use is: http://www.staples.com/Staples-White-Corrugated-Mailers-9-x-6-1-2-x-2-3/product_414173?cmArea=SEARCH Keep one box as your Hot Box which you will use for your food reward.
+Keep this box completely separate from the Cold, or neutral, Boxes.